All Episodes

 That didn't, that wasn't hard.

-That that didn't.
+That, that didn't.

 It was easy to spot.

-He was joking about it, that was his strategy.
+He was joking about it.

-The media was gonna elect him.
+The media was going to elect him.

 Well, sorry.

-It was the easiest prediction in the world to make that whenever the Democrats get a candidate, McCain becomes the enemy, and all this fun and friendly back and forth on MSNBC is going to end, and he's going to become enemy number one, and he's not gonna know what hit him.
+It was the easiest prediction in the world to make that whenever the Democrats get a candidate, McCain becomes the enemy, and all this fun and friendly back and forth on MSNBC is going to end, and he's going to become enemy number one, and he's not going to know what hit him.

-There's much more as always before the program ends.
+There's much more as always.

-There's always much more.
+Before the program ends, there's always much more.

 So sit tight back before you know it.